 Local Schools Unite for Leighton Park's Hands-On STEAMfest Humanitarian Challenge

 On 23 May, Leighton Park hosted their annual STEAMfest.
-This year, more than two 250 children from seven area schools attended the event, which highlights the importance of STEAM (science, technology, engineering, arts, and mathematics) in every child’s education.
+This year, more than 250 children from 7 area schools attended the event, which highlights the importance of STEAM (science, technology, engineering, arts, and mathematics) in every child’s education.

 In recent years, the rise in STEM jobs has exceeded all forecasts in the UK with almost 3 million workers employed in a STEM occupation.
 Research shows that studying STEM goes beyond the initial benefits and has been proven to increase literacy and comprehension skills in pupils attending secondary school.